per2jensen/dt-on-ubuntu/README.md

 multipass shell ubuntu2404-DTcompile

 # view the output captued from 'configure' and 'make'
-less DT-4.8.0.log
+less DT-5.0.0.log
 ````

 ## Output from 'configure'

-The full log file has been saved in git ("[DT-4.8.0.log](https://github.com/per2jensen/dt-on-ubuntu/blob/master/24.04/DT48/doc/DT-4.8.0.log)", for viewing if you are interested
+The full log file has been saved in git ("[DT-5.0.0.log](https://github.com/per2jensen/dt-on-ubuntu/blob/master/24.04/DT50/doc/DT-5.0.0.log)", for viewing if you are interested

 # Build on your machine

 Once you are happy that things work in the VM, consider changing
+a couple of env vars:

+- set the DT_SRC_FOLDER env variable in 24-04/DT50/DTcompile.sh
-the compile script to your liking (set the INSTALL_PREFIX env variable in 22-04/DT42/DT42_compile.sh)
+- set the INSTALL_PREFIX env var in 24-04-DT50/envvars

-and run the script to enjoy the DT goodness :-)
+and run the DTcompile.sh to enjoy the DT goodness :-)

 # How to follow Git Master, to be on the bleeding edge